 The Wrecking Ball Physics Experiment

 If the theory above is true, the crane operator controlling the wrecking ball should be able to control the force of the wrecking ball by changing the height from where the ball is “released” or from the top of the arc of the swing.
 This can be tested quite simply using children’s blocks.

-Spielgaben educational toy sets are perfect for this.
+Spielgaben educational toy sets are perfect for this physics experiment.
 The Spielgaben Complete Package has everything you need.
 First, create a pendulum to simulate a wrecking ball.
 Then, stack blocks as a structure that the “wrecking ball” can hit.
 Set sticks in the Spielgaben peg board as marks to determine two heights from where the ball is to be released.

 Click here to get a special Spielgaben coupon just for The Homeschool Scientist’s readers!

 Release the ball from the first height and note how many blocks were knocked over.
 Restack the blocks and then repeat releasing the ball at the second height.

 When the ball is released from the second, higher height, more blocks should be knocked over than when the ball was released from the first, lower height.
 This proves our theory.
 Test it for yourself.